Google nominates 45 Android apps and games for the 2018 Play Awards

 This category is described as “apps from new developers that offer a unique experience while achieving strong organic install growth, sim ship/Android first, matches Google’s startup definition.”
 The nominees are:

-- Astro by Astro Technology
+- Astro Mail by Astro Technology

 - Canva by Canva